open-estuary/estuary/doc/UEFI_Manual.4D03.md

   1. Power off the board and disconnect power supply.<br>
   2. Push the dial switch 's3' to 'off' with a '3' on the board, please check the Hardware Boards to find where it is: http://open-estuary.com/d03-2/.<br>
   3. Power on and enter UEFI SHELL again as above description.<br>
-  4. Push the dial swift 's3' to 'on' with a 's' on the board.<br>
+  4. Push the dial swift 's3' to 'on' with a '3' on the board.<br>
   5. Burn UEFI file for BIOS as above step3 "Update UEFI files".<br>
   6. Reset the system again.